 Citizens of all other countries require a residency permit which explicitly allows you to work in Germany.
 In accordance with the German Residence Act, the following residency permits exist (August 2012):

-More details and information can be gained from the local foreigner registration offices in Bavaria and the portal "Make it in Germany".
+More details and information can be gained from the local foreigner registration offices in Bavaria, the portal "Make it in Germany" and BlueCard-EU.de.

 The migration check provided by the Federal Employment Agency offers an initial point of reference to find out whether you will have any problems working in Bavaria.